qingchen3/Imp_bench_dyn/README.md

 As dicussed in the paper, no data structure is robust.
 When running holistic evaluations, there are two types of errors.

 - Run out of memory.
 Only D-tree can finish the workloads on SC, and all other data structures run out of memory.
 - Run out of time.
-Experiments can take extremely long time to finish.
+Experiments can take an extremely long time to finish.

  Run experiments shown in the paper:

 - Evaluating memory footprints:

   ```commandline
   python3 evaluate_memory_footprints.py
   ```